yuxuanjerrychen01/CS225-Openflights/RESULTS.md

 </details>

 Since we need more than 50 times iteration to traverse the airports and edges, we decided to use a matrix implemented by unordered map to store all destinations for each airports.
 For each step, we have included normalization, and by transforming our output txt file to a csv file and sorting the data, we can easily obtain the top importance airports from our dataset.
-The running time of our algorithm is O(N^2), where N is the number of airport vertices.
+The running time of our algorithm is O(kN^2), where N is the number of airport vertices, and k is the number of iterations.

 Although we do not have a provided PageRank test case, we have checked that the algorithm indeed outputs all 3052 airports to "./output/airports_importance.txt".